magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- AC-1536-->

-*  Magento no longer changes custom email addresses that are assigned to orders when you change the main email address assigned to the customer on the Admin account edit page.
+*  {{ site.data.var.ee }} no longer changes custom email addresses that are assigned to orders when you change the main email address assigned to the customer on the Admin account edit page.
 Previously, when you edited the main email address for a customer, the new email address was assigned to every order created for that customer.
 [GitHub-34397](https://github.com/magento/magento2/issues/34397)

 <!--- AC-2664-->

-*  Magento now displays records from the requested store on the credit memos grid page in deployments running PHP 7.4.
-Previously, Magento threw the following error after you created a credit memo and tried to view it: `The store that was requested wasn't found.
+*  {{ site.data.var.ee }} now displays records from the requested store on the credit memos grid page in deployments running PHP 7.4.
+Previously, {{ site.data.var.ee }} threw the following error after you created a credit memo and tried to view it: `The store that was requested wasn't found.
 Verify the store and try again`.

 ### Payment methods

 <!--- ACP2E-25-->

 *  Administrators can now place an order on the Admin using the PayPal PayflowPro payment method.
-Previously, Magento displayed this error: `No such entity with cartId = 0`.
+Previously, {{ site.data.var.ee }} displayed this error: `No such entity with cartId = 0`.

 #### PayPal

 <!--- ACP2E-296-->

-*  Magento now shows the correct customer name in a guest order paid for with PayPal.
+*  {{ site.data.var.ee }} now shows the correct customer name in a guest order paid for with PayPal.
 Previously, the customer name was displayed as Guest.

 ### Performance